clarkritchie/k8s-things/hello-world-python/README.md

 # Hello World Python

-- Just a hello world-level Flask app
+Just a hello world-level Flask app for use with Kubernetes on Docker Desktop.

+- ConfigMap
-- A K8s deployment
+- Deployment
-- 2 K8s services -- one is a `NodePort`, the other is `LoadBalancer`
+- 2 Services -- one is a `NodePort`, the other is `LoadBalancer`

 ```
+> kubectl apply -f hello-world-config.yaml
-> kubectl apply -f deployment.yaml
+> kubectl apply -f hello-world-deployment.yaml
-> kubectl apply -f service.yaml
+> kubectl apply -f hello-world-service.yaml

 # Get port details with either of these commands:
 > kubectl get all